hgorelick/NFLDraftAnalysis/README.md

 # NFLDraftAnalysis
-An attempt to find a correlation between collegiate performance and NFL success.
+An attempt to predict a NFL player's success based on his collegiate performance.
 Built for my final project in my databases class in Fordham University's MS in Computer Science program.

 # Introduction
 ## The Problem